tlowry/dotFiles/README.md

 # My Dotfiles
-bash + vim and collection of utility scripts
-Only tested and used on linux, mainly centos & rhel.
+bash, vim, sxhkd, bspwm etc. + collection of utility scripts Tested and used on linux, mainly arch but also centos & rhel.

 # Install
 Run the install script to source config files and create dynamic links to others